jianshu93/lash/README.md

 [![Latest Version](https://img.shields.io/crates/v/hypermash?style=for-the-badge&color=mediumpurple&logo=rust)](https://crates.io/crates/hypermash)

-# Fast and Memory Efficient Genome/Metagenome Sketching via HyperMinHash
+# Fast and Memory Efficient Genome/Metagenome Sketching via HyperMinHash or Ultraloglog

 Genome sketching can be extremely accurate but requires a huge amount of memory for MinHash-like algorithms.
 Recently, a new algorithm combining MinHash and HyperLogLog, called HyerMinHash was invented (1), which can perform MinHash in loglog space, a significant decrease in space/memory requirement.
 Together with [lukaslueg](https://github.com/lukaslueg), we first create a Rust library [hyperminhash](https://github.com/lukaslueg/hyperminhash) and then combine rolling hashing with HyperMinHash for extremely fast processing of genomic sequences.
 Xxhash3 was used as the underlying hashing technique.